WarrenWeckesser/scarff/README.rst

 * ``relational`` attributes are not supported.
 * The ``dateformat`` parameter accepts a format string that defines the output format for ``date`` attributes.
-ARFF uses the Java SimpleDataFormat specification for the format string.
+ARFF uses the Java SimpleDateFormat specification for the format string.
 Only a subset of the SimpleDateFormat patterns are supported by ``savearff``.